hacktx/nucleus-vagrant/README.md

 The first time you run `vagrant up`, Vagrant will download the required virtual box image, and then download and install all required packages.
 Once that is done, it will setup SQL and Nginx as necessary, and then download and setup Nucleus.

-Once the VM is running, you can access it with `vagrant ssh`.
-The project directory is located at `~/nucleus` in the home diretory.
+Once the VM is running, you can edit nucleus inside of the new `nucleus` folder in the folder containing the Vagrantfile on the host machine. if any configurations to the VM environment are necessary, you can access it by running `vagrant ssh`.
+Inside of the VM, the nucleus project directory is located at `/vagrant/nucleus`.

 To access the running serice, simply navigate your browser on the host machine to [http://localhost:8391](http://localhost:8391).
 This port can be configured in the [Vagrantfile](Vagrantfile).